Health system 'reset': Auckland DHB debates prioritising Māori and Pacific patients for elective surgeries

-Auckland DHB members have debated prioritising Māori and Pacific patients for some elective surgeries - with its chair saying disruption from Covid-19 represents a "Big Bang" opportunity to reset an unfair health system.
+Auckland DHB members have debated prioritising Māori and Pacific patients for some elective surgeries after chairman Pat Snedden said disruption from Covid-19 represents a "Big Bang" opportunity to reset an unfair health system.

 "Our current system privileges some groups already.
 Māori and Pasifika are not in that group usually.
 It is important to be explicit about this.
-Covid gives us a big-bang opportunity to reset," Auckland DHB chair Pat Snedden wrote in an extraordinary document put to the board today.
+Covid gives us a big-bang opportunity to reset," Snedden wrote in an extraordinary document put to the board today.

 READ MORE: